 While the officer spoke with Marsha, I took advantage of her “look for yourself” offer.
 After the officer and I left the house he asked me if I was satisfied that the dog was gone.
 I responded that I was not; Aphrodite's crate was not in the house, and a dog person would not throw out a perfectly good crate just because the dog had died.
 I believed that Aphrodite had been moved from Marsha's house while in her crate and that my dog was NOT dead.
 I also informed him that I could identify her crate; it was pink, had my name on it in black marker, airline stickers, etc.

 The officer, very disturbed by the condition of the home, called the Fort Wayne Humane Society and the Department of Public Health.
 He gave me a card with the assigned case number and I left for home.

 October 12, 2012, I contacted the Fort Wayne, IN police department, gave them the case number, and told them I had recovered my stolen dog.
-I was put in contact with the detective with whom I had discussed the situation.
+I was put in contact with the detective with whom I had previously worked with.
 “I have proven that the woman, Marsha Shively, lied to the police officer during the investigation of July 31, 2011.
 I have recovered a supposedly deceased animal.
 I wish to press charges against her.”

 Marsha Shively continued to maintain that Aphrodite was dead until the detective informed her that the dog was indeed alive, and back in the possession of Mrs. Sklar.
 She admitted, finally, that she had taken the dog and given her to someone else.
 “Who?” is still a mystery.